Eat like a Local - Vegan Food in Bali

 In Indonesia you’ll find as many versions of coconut curries and vegetable stir frys as in any other tropical country - but that is not the exciting part.
 What makes the country stand out and what truly makes Bali's cuisine interesting for vegans is the fact that Indonesia is the birthplace of tempeh and the locals love it!
-Tempeh is made of fermented soybeans and is a nutritional powerhouse packed full of protein and probiotics.
+Tempeh is made from fermented soybeans and is a nutritional powerhouse packed full of protein and probiotics.
 The Balinese literally use it for everything, whether it’s in vegan and non-vegan dishes.
 You’ll find it served as a main meal, snack, side dish or as a meat or fish replacement in curries and stir fries.
-(It’s also common for the locals to use tofu in similar ways).
+It’s also common for the locals to use tofu in similar ways.

-A plate of blanched or steamed vegetables served with tofu, tempeh, longtong (rice cooked in banana leafs) with a side of peanut sauce.
+A plate of blanched or steamed vegetables served with tofu, tempeh, longtong (rice cooked in banana leaves) with a side of peanut sauce.
 Sometimes it’s all mixed together but we personally prefer it served separate.

 This is what fuels both Indonesia and Malaysia.
 The name translates to fried rice.
 It is sometimes served with a side of rice or nut crackers but don't forget to ask if the crackers are vegan since they can be fish or shrimp based.

 A plate of fried noodles served similar to a Nasi Goreng with vegetables, tempeh or tofu, seasoned with a sambal.

 A plate containing several smaller dishes served on a bed of rice.
 The dish varies depending on what vegetables are available, what restaurants you eat at, what region you’re in and who cooked it.